Students should prepare ‘back-up plan’ in case they miss out on university place

 The University of Liverpool, which had no courses listed on the Ucas clearing site on Wednesday last week, now has 170 listed, which partly explains the rise in the number of courses available across the Russell Group.

-Durham University, which had no courses listed on the clearing site on Wednesday morning, plans to offer places to “approximately 150 well-qualified home students” through clearing on A-level results day.
+Durham University, which had no courses listed on the clearing site on Wednesday morning, plans to offer places to “well-qualified” students – predominately domestic students – through clearing on A-level results day.

 In England, exams regulator Ofqual has said this year’s national A-level results will be lower than last year but they are expected to be similar to those before the pandemic.